modular-magician/terraform-provider-google-beta/website/docs/r/compute_vpn_tunnel.html.markdown

   be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-* `shared_secret` -
-  (Required)
-  Shared secret used to set the secure session between the Cloud VPN gateway and the peer VPN gateway.
-  **Note**: This property is sensitive and will not be displayed in the plan.

 * `description` -
   (Optional)